onthecodepath/iOS-Interview-Questions/README.md

 #### What is Core Data?

-Core Data is a framework that is used to manage the model layer objects.
+Core Data is a framework that is used to manage model layer objects.
 It has the ability to persist object graphs to a persistent store.
+Data is organized into relational entity-attribute model.

 #### When would you use Core Data over NSUserDefault?